join us

 Prospective PhD students check out the application mentoring program led by our current students!

-Our lab recruits graduate students (PhD and MA) through the Cognitive Science program.
-Please indicate Leyla as an advisor of interest.
-You can email Leyla if you have questions or to learn more, but she generally does not meet with or interview students before reviewing their application.
-If you mention her as an advisor of interest, she will see your application.
+We are recruiting graduate students (PhD and MA) through the Cognitive Science program for the Fall 2025 cycle.
+You can email Leyla if you have additional questions, but she does not meet with or interview students before reviewing their application (and is not always able to reply to these emails).
+If you list her as an advisor of interest, she will see your application.
 You can check out our recent papers to learn more about our ongoing work.
 If you think it would be a good fit for the lab, please make that clear in your application.

 We also encourage you to take a look at our other faculty.
 We have a very collaborative department, and Leyla is happy to co-advise or serve as a secondary advisor to students.